openpracticelibrary/openpracticelibrary/src/pages/practice/security-checklist.md

   * During the code review

   * Before the code review is marked complete

+  ### Code Review Security Checklist

+  #### Before pushing code to the team repository

+  * Have all secrets been removed from the committed code?

+    * Yes/No

+  #### Before completing the code review

+  * Have unresolved risks been raised and documented?

+    * Yes/No

+  #### During a review of the code (with author, reviewers, tester)

+  * Have the right people been engaged to review the code?

+    * Yes/No
+  * Is the purpose of the change stated and understood by the reviewers?

+    * Yes/No
+  * Is there debug functionality in the code?

+    * No
+    * Yes, and it can only run in test environments.
+  * Is user-supplied data:

+    * Validated before it is used or stored?
+    * Escaped when it is passed to an interpreter?
+  * Do log entries:

+    * Cover all key events and states?
+    * Include enough information to uniquely identify the event?
+  * Exclude secrets and customers’ PII?

+  * For frameworks, libraries, tools and other dependencies:
+     **\-** Are they being used effectively?

+    * Have new dependencies been vetted?
+    * Are they up-to-date?
+  * Do response messages:

+    * Make use of appropriate status codes?
+    * Exclude information that should remain internal to the system?
+    * Limit information to the correct level of authorization?
+  * To testers:

+    * Is the test coverage sufficient?
+    * Are misuse cases represented?

+  See the [Code Review Security Checklist Implementation Manual](https://academy.safestack.io/wp-content/uploads/2021/01/code_review_security_checklist_implementation_manual_2020-02-20.pdf) for details.
+whyDo: >
+  Improve code review culture by consistently applying secure coding practices.

+  It is a good starting point for building better security practices in to the software development process.
+Additions and modifications to fit local practice are encouraged.

+  It is not comprehensive.
+It is not intended as a standalone teaching tool, an accountability mechanism, or as a complete guide to secure development.
+howTo: >-
   The security checklist itself can be included as a template in a code review request and the review tools configured to require its completion.
 It may still be helpful to have physical copies visible around teams’ workstations.

   The first phase takes place before the original author shares their code with the team and consists of the author verifying they haven’t included any real passwords, keys, tokens, or other secrets in their code.